APEX-SWE: Conclusion

 \section{Conclusion}

-The APEX\textendash SWE benchmark demonstrates that state\textendash of\textendash the\textendash art performance in AI software engineering is no longer determined by raw coding capability alone, but by epistemic discipline - the agent's ability to distinguish between assumptions and facts, and its willingness to verify the former before acting.
+Performance on APEX\textendash SWE is determined by epistemic discipline, not raw coding capability.
+Across 200 held-out tasks spanning Integration and Observability domains, the models that succeed are those that treat incomplete information as a problem to solve rather than a gap to fill with assumptions.
+This distinction separates frontier performers from the rest of the field.
 In the context of Integration tasks, epistemic discipline appears as architectural precision.
-The highest-performing models (Gemini 3 Pro, Claude Sonnet 4.5) extract explicit specifications for tasks, anchor implementations on non-negotiable constraints, and perform closed-loop verification.
-In the context of Observability tasks, epistemic discipline manifests itself in diagnostic agency.
-Models like Claude Opus 4.5 treat log analysis as an iterative search problem, filtering noise and mapping system dependencies before attempting repairs.
-APEX\textendash SWE shows that the skills required to architect systems are distinct from those required to debug them.
-For both Integration and Observability, there is substantial room for models to improve, with the best system (Gemini 3 Pro) scoring $25\%$ at Pass@1, closely followed by Sonnet 4.5 and Opus 4.5.
-Ultimately, our findings suggest that the future progress of AI Software Engineering will depend less on training models to write better code, and more on teaching agents to emulate the rigorous engineering process: extracting strict specifications, iteratively debugging their own mental models, and refusing to declare success until empirical reality aligns with their intended design.
+The best models extract explicit specifications from task descriptions, anchor implementations on verified constraints rather than inferred ones, and perform closed-loop verification before declaring success.
+In the context of Observability tasks, epistemic discipline manifests as diagnostic agency.
+The best models treat log analysis as an iterative search problem, filtering noise and triangulating across multiple sources before attempting repairs.
+Our findings suggest that progress in AI software engineering will depend less on training models to write better code, and more on teaching agents to emulate a rigorous engineering process -- gathering information systematically, verifying specifications before implementation, and refusing to declare success until empirical reality aligns with intended design.